 Based on David Wootton, The Invention of Science: A New History of the Scientific Revolution (Harper, 2015).

 The Scientific Revolution occurred when new methods — mathematical reasoning and experimentation — were adopted, but at the time of the Revolution, both mathematics and experimentation had been known to Europeans for centuries.
-Geometry had been the basis of perspective painting during the Renaissance, and mathematics had been widely used in astronomy.
+Geometry had been the basis of perspective painting during the Renaissance, and mathematics had been employed by astronomers.
 As for experimentation, al-Haytham’s Optics had been translated into Latin by 1230.
 The manuscript was widely read, and after 1572, so was the printed book.
 Optics could have served as a textbook for experimental science, but there is no record of any medieval scientist attempting to reproduce its findings.
 Instead, Optics was read as an authoritative text, widely discussed but never questioned.1 The centrality of mathematics and experimentation to the Scientific Revolution begs two questions: why were they so little used before the seventeenth century, and what brought them to the forefront of scientific practice?

 David Wootton argues that the answers to these questions relate to a radical shift in the European view of the world and of knowledge.
 Medieval scholars viewed the world as cyclical.
 All necessary knowledge was either currently available, or had once been available but then lost.
 A scholar’s duty was the recovery and preservation of that knowledge.
 Aristotle and other classical authors were taken to be authoritative sources.
 Any puzzles or contradictions that arose from their writings indicated that some knowledge had been lost, or that the classical arguments were not yet fully understood.
 This view of the world began to collapse around 1500, and was replaced by one that imagined that progress was possible, and that the scholar’s role was discovery rather than recovery.
 The replacement of the first worldview with the second was a gradual process, taking more than a century.
 It wasn’t yet complete in 1632, when Galileo wrote Dialogue Concerning the Two Chief World Systems .2